-Small hamlet with albergue.
-Just north of the village was once a 10th century Monastery however only the ruins of the chapel remain.
+Small hamlet with an albergue.
+Just north of the village was once a 10th-century Monastery however only the ruins of the chapel remain.

 Albergue Xunta, in old school, €6, 22 beds, W, D, Tel: 660 396 812, www.xacobeo.es, open all year

-Church of San Esteban was originally founded in the 8th century, however it has been reconstructed many time and is now a mash of styles.
-Inside there is an Visigothic capital put to use as a baptismal font.
+Church of San Esteban was originally founded in the 8th century, however, it has been reconstructed many times and is now a mash of styles.
+Inside there is a Visigothic capital put to use as a baptismal font.

 1.7 km (1 mi) to Aguiada and continue above with 1.2 km (0.75 mi) to San Mamed del Camino and 3.5 km (2.2 mi) to Sarria.